Arcadier/Plug-In-Billing-Engine/README.md

 **_Back End_**

-Start by downloading **Arcadier’s Charge file** containing the internal Stripe Plug-In that you will be implementing.
+Start by downloading **Arcadier’s Charge file** (NEED TO CHANGE) containing the internal Stripe Plug-In that you will be implementing.
 To connect your Stripe account to the payments made by the user, navigate to “license” > “license.php”, open it, and paste your Stripe’s secret key into #1.

 <img width="647" alt="9" src="https://user-images.githubusercontent.com/6611854/60490130-8634ff80-9cd8-11e9-9f7e-993d35964cf5.png">